kieranknowles1/nixcfg/readme.md

 Several options are available to customize the configuration on top of what the flake's inputs provide, although it is preferred to only use the newly provided options in the `configuration.nix` file.
 All newly provided options are under the `custom` key.
-This is generated during the build process and can be found in [docs/options.md](docs/options.md).
-They are configured the same as any other option in NixOS.
+This is generated during the build process.
+Host options are documented in [docs/host-options.md](docs/host-options.md) while user-specific options are in [docs/user-options.md](docs/user-options.md).
+These can be used as any other NixOS option would be.

 This is generated with `nixosOptionsDoc` and I wouldn't have known about it or how to use it without Brian McGee's [blog post](https://bmcgee.ie/posts/2023/03/til-how-to-generate-nixos-module-docs/).